hephaestus-compiler-project/hephaestus-pldi-eval/README.md

 Absolute change                     250                 60               1511
 ```

-* Step 4: Produce the coverage reports for generator and TOM.
+#### Step 4: Produce the coverage reports for generator and TOM.

+This command takes the programs generated in Step 1,
+and compiles them using `javac`.
+This script first compiles the programs produced
+by our program generator,
+and tracks the code coverage of `javac`.
+After that,
+this script takes the TOM variants,
+and compiles them using the instrumented version of `javac`.

 ```
 hephaestus@e0456a9b520e:~$ ./eval-scripts/coverage/java_mutations.sh \